 Popsicle or Ice Cream Cutout Crafts

-Incorporate colorful popsicle or ice cream cone cutouts as a fun summer craft project for students.
-These cheerful decorations can be displayed as a “sweet work” wall to highlight achievements.
+Include popsicle or ice cream cone cutouts in a splashy summer craft project for the students.
+Such joyful decorations may be used as a wall of sweet work to show accomplishments.

 Camping-Inspired Reading Area

-Create a cozy camping-inspired reading nook with paper campfires, tents, and sleeping bags.
-This themed space will encourage students to settle in with a good book and embrace the adventure of summer reading.
+Prepare a warm camping reading nook using paper campfires, tents, and sleeping bags.
+The themed space will also help students to relax with a favorite book and experience the adventure of summer reading.

 Summer Quote Wall